Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/upstream-and-target.md

-In this guide you'll learn how to use the `KongUpstream` and `KongTarget` custom resources to manage Konnect [Upstream](/konnect/gateway-manager/configuration/#upstreams) and their Targets natively from your Kubernetes cluster.
+In this guide you'll learn how to use the `KongUpstream` and `KongTarget` custom resources to manage Konnect [Upstream](/konnect/gateway-manager/configuration/#upstreams) and their targets natively from your Kubernetes cluster.

 {% include md/kgo/konnect-entities-prerequisites.md disable_accordian=false version=page.version release=page.release
 with-control-plane=true %}

 ## Create an Upstream

-Creating the `KongUpstream` object in your Kubernetes cluster will provision a Konnect Key in your [Gateway Manager](/konnect/gateway-manager).
+Creating the `KongUpstream` object in your Kubernetes cluster will provision a {{site.konnect_product_name}} key in your [Gateway Manager](/konnect/gateway-manager).
 You can refer to the CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongupstream)
 to see all the available fields.